hardchiu/react-logux/README.md

 <img align="right" width="95" height="95" title="Logux logo"
      src="https://cdn.rawgit.com/logux/logux/master/logo.svg">

+Logux is a client-server communication protocol.
+It synchronizes action between clients and server logs.

-React container to subscribe Logux on component mount.
+This React library contains decorator to subscribe Logux on component mount.

 Use it with [React Redux] and [Logux Redux].
 See also [Logux Status] for UX best practices.